System Design Space

 Wikipedia: YDB

-YDB history from KiWi and KiKiMR to the public DBMS, release milestones, and general architecture context.
+YDB's path from KiWi and KiKiMR to the public DBMS: release milestones and the architecture frame at a glance.

 Open article